Jupiter wants to put grocery delivery on autopilot – TechCrunch

 “People depend on us more now,” he says.
 “In shelter-in-place, a lot of people are cooking more and meal-planning more and we automate that experience for them.”

 Jupiter sports major differences with the traditional grocery delivery startup like Instacart.
 The biggest one is that Jupiter partners with food suppliers directly and maintains its own central warehouse hub where orders are fulfilled.
-This simplifies a few things and complicates a lot of others but ultimately reduced the number of variable inputs for Jupiter when groceries are being ordered.
+This simplifies a few things and complicates a lot of others, but ultimately reduces the number of variable inputs for Jupiter when groceries are being ordered.
 The main issue here is that it obviously makes scaling to new geographies a more capital-intensive process when you have to get a warehouse up-and-running.
-The startup is currently just operating across the Bay Area out of a Bay View warehouse facility.
+The startup is currently operating only across the Bay Area out of a Bay View warehouse facility.

-The service costs $45 per month but as with other food delivery startups, most of your costs are baked into the margins on the items you order, which seem to cost quite a bit more than you’d pay at a Whole Foods.
-The pricing definitely pits the startup towards a more affluent clientele, one that’s okay with a $2.39 avocado and a $6.05 gallon of milk.
+The service costs $45 per month, but as with other food delivery startups, most of your costs are baked into the margins on the items you order, which seem to cost quite a bit more than you’d pay at a Whole Foods.
+The pricing definitely pits the startup toward a more affluent clientele, one that’s okay with a $2.39 avocado and a $6.05 gallon of milk.

 Munroe says one of the things customers like most about the service is that it’s a “hands-off experience.”